 “A Deva, imprisoned by the wise King Sulayman.”

 “A Deva?!”
-The guard was aghast.
+The guard was skeptical.

 “That is the Caliph’s business.”

-“Why is a Zoroastrian Mage serving Islam?”
+“Why is a Zoroastrian Mage serving an Islamic Caliph?”

-“Here is my seal.”
+[“Here is my seal.”
 The Persian presented the guard with a seal that had the radius of two hands.
-On it was etched the clearly visible words, written in Farsi, Arabic, Turkic and Hindi, “Free passage on pain of death” The decree was punctuated with the seal of the Caliph of Baghdad.
+On it was etched the clearly visible words, written in Farsi, Arabic, Turkic and Hindi, “Free passage on pain of death” The decree was punctuated with the seal of the Caliph of Baghdad.]

 [The seal itself was a horde, which was proof enough of its authenticity. – I forget what this means.]